1000jae/Tetris/README.md

 # Tetris

 Final Project for CSC258 at UofT, 2024.
-Thus, not able to upload code publicly.
+Thus, code not publicly available.
+Click the below image to see a demo of the project.

 [![Simulation](https://img.youtube.com/vi/3h_8-vMZnq8/0.jpg)](https://youtu.be/3h_8-vMZnq8)

-Click the above image to see a demo of the project.

 Game Summary: